Close

 Ole Thorup

 Ole gave 30 years service to IWSG joining ExCo as an ordinary member in 1993 before becoming Project Co-ordinator in 1995.
-He became vice-chair in 2008, a role he maintained until 2023.
+He became Vice-Chair in 2008, which was a role he maintained until 2023.

 Being among his favourite birds since he started birding as a kid in the late 1960s, Ole started working with shorebirds at Tipperne, Denmark in 1981.
 Since then his main topic has been breeding meadowbirds and grassland management in Denmark and the Baltic.
 A breeding biology study of the endangered Baltic Dunlin was begun in 1987 and is still active.
 In the past he also studied breeding Arctic shorebirds in northern Sweden, Norway and NE Greenland.
 Ole became a member of the EXCO in 1993, Project Coordinator of the group 1996-2008 and compiled the publication Breeding Waders in Europe 2000 1997-2004.
 Now he is working as a freelancer in a small consultancy company (Amphi).